Haste to the Wedding (jig)

-"Haste to the Wedding" is a jig tune in the English, Scottish and Irish musical traditions.
+"Haste to the Wedding" is a jig tune in the English, Scottish, Irish, Canadian, and American musical traditions.
 The tune originated during the 18th century, although its original composer is not certain.
-Written in the standard 8-bar AABB format of Gaelic music, it is traditionally performed on the fiddle, but is a simple tune which can be performed on a variety of instruments, and is frequently adapted for session music.
+Written in the standard 8-bar AABB format of dance tunes, it is traditionally performed on the fiddle, but is a simple tune which can be performed on a variety of instruments, and is frequently adapted for session music.
 The tune has also been used as the basis for songs, and as musical accompaniment for ceili dances of the same name.

 History

 The earliest known source for the tune is James Oswald's "Caledonian Pocket Companion", volume 10, page 8 (London, 1759), where it is titled "The Small Pin Cushion".
 No source or composer is listed, which in Oswald's collections sometimes means he wrote it himself.